Mission

 We run what we ship

-Every Dal Dom product is a live, revenue-generating, customer-serving software company.
+Every Dal Dom product is a live, revenue-generating, customer-serving software group.
 We deal with production incidents, customer complaints, billing edge cases, and regulatory changes.
 This forces a quality standard that no freelance brief or sprint board can enforce.
 Pain is the best product manager.

 03